-While the COVID-19 pandemic still refuses to die down in many parts of the world, there are an increasing number of countries that are now open, or opening to tourism.
+While the COVID-19 pandemic still refuses to die down in many parts of the world, there is an increasing number of countries that are now open or opening to tourism.

 Please note this page will be continuously updated with border closures and openings, but we also recommend doing your own independent research, as well as checking with your own government regulations on travel.

-In the meantime, you can still sign up for our YPT member if you want to secure discounts on tours in 2021 and beyond, or buy it as a Christmas present for a friend or relative, and all tours are only a €50 deposit only.
+In the meantime, you can still sign up for our YPT membership if you want to secure discounts on tours in 2021 and beyond, and all tours are only a €50 deposit.